genius-systems/gameta/docs/docs/commands/0.2/commands.md

 * --verbose / -v: Display execution output when CLI commands are applied
 * --no-verbose / -nv: Do not display execution output when CLI commands are applied
 * --shell / -s: Execute CLI commands in a separate shell
+* --no-shell / -ns: Do not execute CLI commands in a separate shell
+* --python / -p: Execute as Python scripts with the Python 3 interpreter
+* --no-python / -np: Do not execute as Python scripts
-* --no-verbose / -nv: Do not execute CLI commands in a separate shell
+* --no-shell / -ns: Do not execute CLI commands in a separate shell
 * --raise-errors / -e: Raise errors that occur when CLI commands are executed and terminate
 * --no-errors / -ne: Do not raise errors that occur when CLI commands are executed